sgjsakura/SignalRHubProxyGenerator/README.md

 ## Background

-ASP.NET Core SignalR is an excellent successor for original ASP.NET SignalR framework, it provides fast, low latency and reliable duplex communication between web server and various clients, including Windows desktop, Web page, etc.
+(https://dotnet.microsoft.com/apps/aspnet/signalr)[ASP.NET Core SignalR] is an excellent successor for original ASP.NET SignalR framework, it provides fast, low latency and reliable duplex communication between web server and various clients, including Windows desktop, Web page, etc.

 SignalR uses framework-independent serliazation to provide data tarnsfer compatbility for different client development environments, which introduce a major side effect that developers must implements all intermediate types and action calls manually.
 The original ASP.NET SignalR can generate a Javascript proxy script file in order to simplify the Javascript client development, while in the new .NET Core version, this feature is removed; also, it provides little help for other clients rather than Javascript ones (e.g. for clients using C#).